 All you need to know before sending money with Skrill

 Is Skrill the best option for sending money abroad?
-We recommend comparing all your options using to make sure you get the best exchange rate and lowest fees for your transfer.
+Compare your options to make sure you get the best exchange rate and lowest fees for your transfer.

 Our independent review of Skrill